Daria Kasatkina: Personal life

 Kasatkina said that she "found living in the closet impossible" and also speaking out against the attitudes towards the LGBTQ+ community and restrictions of rights within Russia.
 In that same interview, she condemned the Russian invasion of Ukraine, calling for an end to Russian aggression and showing solidarity with the Ukrainian people.
 As a result of her sexuality, Kasatkina is unsure of what will happen to her if she ever chooses to return to Russia to see her friends and family, but she has stated that she doesn't regret her decision.
 In June 2023, she expressed her understanding for Ukrainian players who refused to shake her hand after matches, saying "It’s a very sad situation and I understand."
+After she switched her nationality to Australia, Ukrainian players resumed shaking her hand, out of respect for her speaking out against the war.